 - August 9: Town Council Agenda Includes Encrypted Hard Drives issue

 - Statement of Claim by Former Police Chief Mike Osborne

 - August 2, A Brief Brief on the Situation

 MPS Encrypted Data

-Note that date of article is date first item (at end of this page) was original published, not the date it was consolidated and moved during a rebuild of the site.
+Note that date of article is date first item (at end of this page) was originally published, not the date it was consolidated and moved during a rebuild of the site.

 August 14 Town Presentation to Council and Press Release of Council Decision

 Town staff made a presentation to council August 14, 2019 about the Midland Police Services Controversy (i.e. the 'encrypted MPS hard drives for which encryption keys have not been turned over').
 The council decided, 6-2 to pursue legal action to compel the turning over of the encryption keys and consider possible legal action against Bill Gordon (currently a member of town council).
 There is a press release regarding the Town of Midland's decision to pursue legal action on the matter of the encrypted drives and possibly against Mr. Gordon.

 I personally did not attend the council meeting as this issue is not good for my mental health, especially with a crowd of people in attendance, and I've decided to step back from it.
 I will of course follow it, though, and watch the recorded Town Council meeting.